brettmillerb/Pester-Wiki/Pester.md

-Pester is a BDD based test runner for PowerShell.
+Pester is a Behavior-Driven Development (BDD) based test runner for PowerShell.

 Pester provides a framework for running Unit Tests to execute and validate PowerShell commands.
 Pester follows a file naming convention for naming